Yoghurt Culture (10 Caps)

 R55,00

-1 capsule yoghurt culture can be used to treat up to 3 Litres of milk, pack contains 10 capsules.
+1 capsule yoghurt culture can be used to treat up to 3 litres of milk, pack contains 10 capsules.

 In stock